 Egg Breeds Indian Runner.
 There are many varieties of Indian Runner ducks of which the White Penciled, Fawn, and White are said to be the best egg producers (225–325 eggs per year).
 The Indian Runner originated in Asia (as did the rarer Bali to which it is related).
 Runners are a nervous, light breed (drakes […]Read more »

 Over the past couple of years I’ve grown to love a few products that help simplify and improve how I care for my flock.
 From ducks to turkeys to chickens, I found what works best and a few others that weren’t worth the money spent.
 Hopefully through our trial and error here on 25 Acres, […]Read more »

-At Vergenoegd Wine Estate, there are 1,071 Indian Runner ducks known as the quack squad and they mean business.
+At Vergenoegd Wine Estate in South Africa, there are 1,071 Indian Runner ducks known as the quack squad, and they mean business.
 They’re released every morning and are trained to march down to the vineyard in a long line.
-The ducks are used as organic pest control to stop pests and snails from ruining the grapes.
-These marching […]Read more »
+The ducks are used as organic pest control to stop pests and snails from ruining the […]Read more »

 Whether you harvest ducks from the wild or directly from your farm, this duck recipe will give you something to cheer about!
-The same duck combination can be used to create two tummy warming meals.
-BASIC DUCK MIXTURE RECIPE 4 Duck Breast (aka the breasts of 2 ducks) 1 Large Onion 2 Stalks Celery 1 […]Read more »
+The same duck combination can be used to create two tummy-warming meals.
+BASIC DUCK MIXTURE RECIPE 4 Duck Breasts (aka the breasts of 2 ducks) 1 Large Onion 2 Stalks Celery 1 Can […]Read more »

 Chicken eggs are the most consumed eggs all around the world.
 It’s good, it’s healthy, it’s easy.
 But some people, out of curiosity or nutritional reason, might be interested in trying some other type of eggs, like duck eggs.
 Switching to duck eggs can give your boring breakfast routine a refreshing change.
 Plus, duck eggs […]Read more »